guild-of-illuminators/guild-of-illuminators.github.io/books/TheEyeOfTheWorld/prologue.md

 title: Prologue - Dragonmount
 ---

 The series begins in a palace that is shaking and crumbling.
 Dead bodies of men, women, and children are lying everywhere.
 A man named Lews Therin Telamon is wandering around, calling for his wife Ilyena.
-It's clear that something is wrong with Lews Therin, since despite the devestation, he laughs delightedly while calling for his wife.
+It's clear that something is wrong with Lews Therin, since despite the devastation, he laughs delightedly while calling for his wife.
 He has a symbol on his cloak, "a circle half white and half black, the colors separated by a sinuous line".

 A man dressed in black magically appears and calls for Lews Therin, naming him "Lord of the Morning."
 When Lews Therin greets him as a guest, the man in black realizes "the taint" has made Lews Therin insane.
 He curses (using the name Shai'tan), and demands for Lews Therin to remember what has happened.